thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 - External shares and Azure B2B / SharePoint B2B guests are managed.
 - Automatic forwarding have been disabled.
 - Access to Graph / Office 365 APIs is under control.
-- DLP rules have implemented in place to limit data leakage.
+- DLP rules have been implemented to limit data leakage.
 - A governance has been defined for the Power Platform (including Data Policies adapted to business needs).
 - Etc.